nothinbutnetapps/rewards-app/README.md

 ## How to run the app

 Make sure you have a .env in the root directory providing the DATABASE_URL.
-If you use the url I've provided then it will be linked to a DB in a Supabase project, so there's no need to spin up a local db instance
+If you use the url I've provided then it will be linked to a DB in a Supabase project, so there's no need to spin up a local db instance.

 Just run the following:
 1. `npm install`